In accordance with the Human Rights Code, a student with a documented disability may be entitled to reasonable accommodation upon request.

 An accommodation is an arrangement that is put in place to support a student with a disability.
 Accommodations are provided to "level the playing field" for the student.
 Students are expected to achieve the same learning outcomes and standards as everyone else.
 The accommodation ensures that each student has the chance to demonstrate their real ability.

-How do students get accommodation?
+How are students approved for accommodation?

 - Call Disability Access Services Office 250-740-6446 six to eight weeks before classes start, to book an appointment